pcompassion/open-investing-doc/content/math/2023-10-20-2-perspective.md

 So many goal oriented decision process involves probablistic thinking.
 (Poker Player, Business owner)

-## Is one perspective better or truther than another? {#is-one-perspective-better-or-truther-than-another}

-How you define 'debate' defines your perspective in some sense.

 ## Different dimension of debate {#different-dimension-of-debate}

 Note that decidable statement doesn't preclude a probablistic thinking, ie one can build probablistic statement P and discuss the decidability of the statement.